crate/cratedb-mcp/README.md

 this project is building upon.

 ### Contributing
-The `cratedb-mcp` package is an open source project, and is [managed on GitHub].
+The `cratedb-mcp` package is an open-source project, and is [managed on GitHub].
 Contributions of any kind are welcome and appreciated.
 To learn how to set up a development sandbox, please refer to the [development documentation].

 ### Status
-The software is in the alpha stage, please expect breaking changes.
+The software is in the alpha stage, so breaking changes may happen.
 Version pinning is strongly recommended, especially if you use it as a library.